baztheallmighty/MTautodraw/README.md

     Juniper switches
     Cisco XR may work if the config text format is the same.

-## **3. What is MTAutodraw good for:**

-- Audits
-- network discovery
-- general understand of a network
-- The start of network documentation
-- Difference before and after a network change

 ## **4. How to use MTAutodraw:**

 **4.1 Data Collection**

-Collect the output of the following commands into files as listed below.
-More information means more detailed diagrams.
+You will need to collect the output of the following show commands into files as listed below.
+This data collection is not preformed by the script.
+You will need to do.
+It is recommed to do this via a script.
+LLDP and CDP need to be enabled on devices to get physical diagrams.

 **Cisco routers and switches:**